domfarolino/algorithms/src/datastructures/BST/README.md

 ### Implementation

-Binary trees have the benefit of being really efficient datastructures for lookup and find operations under the right conditions.
+Binary trees have the benefit of being really efficient data structures for lookup and find operations, under the right conditions.
 Their common operations can have a time complexity of `Θ(log(n))` in the best/average case, where `n` is the total number of nodes in the tree.
-A common misconception about this datastructure is that these and operations alike are *always* `O(log(n))`, or `Θ(log(n))` in the worst case.
+A common misconception about this data structure is that these and operations alike are *always* `O(log(n))`, or `Θ(log(n))` in the worst case.
 This is not true.
-Many operations associated with this data structure are `O(n)`, because without some extra work there is nothing guaranteeing that the tree is balanced, and that is when we achieve optimal performance.
-For example, if I were to insert 5 increasing values in a row into an empty binary search tree I'll end up with the following
+Many operations associated with this data structure are `O(n)` because, without some extra work, there is nothing guaranteeing that the tree is balanced, which is when we achieve optimal performance.
+For example, if I were to insert 5 increasing values in a row into an empty binary search tree, I'll end up with the following
 structure:

 ```